 Ideally, you and the client have to be on the same page but if you are not, don’t start a war over a red vs. blue argument.
 It all comes down to the project and the context, not personal taste or the “I’m the designer here” argument (rolling eyes my again).

-5. He doesn’t always know how to communicate
+5. The client doesn’t always know how to communicate

 A lot of times people struggle with communication.
 They know what they want and what they are looking for; they just don’t know how to put it into words.
 This is especially true in fields like Design.